BMCV/segmetrics/docs/source/usage.rst

 Usage
 -----

-Segmentation performance evaluation is driven by the ``Study`` class.
+Segmentation performance evaluation is driven by the :py:class:`~segmetrics.Study` class.
 The general procedure is to instantiate a ``Study`` object, add the required performance measures, and then to process the segmentation results.
 A simple example is:

 .. code-block:: python